• Recipes

 • Leftover Ham Bone (or 1lb Diced Ham): The leftover ham bone will have chunks of ham still on it and fall over during the cooking process.
 If you do not have a ham bone, use uncured diced ham instead!
 It tasted just as delicious!

-• Bone Broth or Vegetable Broth: I recommend using organic or homemade bone broth as the liquid for the soup.
+• Broth: I recommend using organic or homemade bone broth as the liquid for the soup.
 Be sure to check the ingredients label!
 Check out this post on what ingredients to watch out for when reading ingredient labels.
 Bone broth is filled with health benefits that improve gut health, heart health, skin health, joint health, immune health, and more!

 Substitutions and Variations